Sirivik/sirivik/site/content/vision/_index.en.md

     image: https://ucarecdn.com/e9ec4253-9aba-4eb5-8721-b69a97bc9b96/vision_container.png
   title: Funding Campaign
   description: >-
-    The long winters and lack of road infrastructure make for a short and expensive construction timeline across Nunavik.
     The current estimate for the building is $7 million.

+    Short summers and lack of road infrastructure make for a quick and expensive construction season across Nunavik.

     We are well on our way to acquiring the funds, however, we are not there just yet.

-    If you are interested in supporting this project, you have an
+If you are interested in supporting project, you have questions, comments or concerns do not hesitate to reach out to our team.
 ---